jasonsong93/archlinux-steps/README.md

 ```
 loadkeys de-latin1
 ```
-I left this as default.
+I leave this as default and don't change anything (US).

 ## 2. Verify the boot mode
 To verify the boot mode, list the efivars directory: